cellarium-ai/cellarium-cloud/docs/source/modules/running_locally.rst

     python src/casp/services/admin/server.py

-Once the Admin service is running, you can visit `Admin Dashboard <http://localhost:5000>`_ to create a user and token.
+Once the Admin service is running, you can visit `Admin Dashboard <http://127.0.0.1:5000>`_ to create a user and token.

 To run commands that require accessing the vector search API using gRPC, you will need to create a tunnel.
 To do this you
 must:
-- be on the Broad non-split VPN and have your
+- log into the Broad non-split VPN
 - log into the gcloud cli with the command ``gcloud auth login``

 You can then run the following command to create a tunnel: